DinkieShy/css-bot/README.md

 !remind - ping users that react with certain emoji in DM to remind of an event (css-comittee role can remind everyone that reacted but non css-comittee can only remind themselves)

+!StudentFinance - print the date of the next student finance payment and the time left from https://studentfinancecountdown.com